English Spanish

 QUALIFICATIONS/REQUIREMENTS:

-• Knowledge of Home Health and Hospice Conditions of Participation (CoPs)
+• Knowledge of Medicare Home Health Conditions of Participation (CoPs) and their application to intake, admissions, and start-of-care processes.

-• Knowledge of computer, proficient with Microsoft Office
+• Knowledge of computers, proficient with Microsoft Word and Excel.

 • Good verbal and written communication skills.